Environmental guidance for your business in Northern Ireland & Scotland

 You must complete a waste transfer note before you pass your waste on to someone else, or a consignment note if the waste is hazardous/special waste.
 You and the waste carrier must both sign the note.

-If you discover fly-tipped material on your land, report it:
+If you discover fly-tipped material on your land, report it using the contact details available at:

 Do not touch the fly-tipped waste: